 Grade Level: 5th (or whichever grade you are teaching arrays)

 Background: None.
-This is an intro to MS Excel
+This is an intro to MS Excel or spreadsheets

 Vocabulary: Excel, cell, rows, columns, paint bucket, borders, arrays, resize, formulas